Work Permits for Turkey

 That being said, there are a number of job categories that the Turkish government has specifically forbid foreign nationals from working in (see section below).

-How to apply for a work permit for Turkey
+Applying for a work permit for Turkey

-Work permits for Turkey are either granted by the Ministry of Labour and Social Security (within Turkish borders) or if abroad, from the Consulate of the Turkish Republic.
+Work permits for Turkey are either granted by the Ministry of Labour and Social Security (within Turkish borders) or, if abroad, from the Consulate of the Turkish Republic.